top of page

 Currently under the direction of Lawrence Kursar, we perform five concerts annually: a fall concert, a Holiday concert, a children’s concert, a spring concert, and a summer concert in Deer Path Park.

+The makeup of the symphony is a mix of community musicians, professional players, and advanced students.
 We always welcome new instrumentalists to join.
 Those interested in joining can contact us to schedule an audition.

 Rehearsals are on Monday evenings from 7:00-9:00 pm, at either Hunterdon Central High School or North Hunterdon High School.
 Concerts are generally performed at these two locations as well.